 The Monterrey School of Medicine in memory of its founder.

-In his will he left a legacy, with which the upper floor of the Hospital and the annex building of the School of Medicine was built, completed in 1892.
+In his will he left a legacy, with which the upper floor of the old Hospital and the annexed building of the Medical School were built, completed in 1892.

 Dr. González persists in memory not only for his scientific, educational and humanistic work, but also for his philanthropy that led him to be loved and recognized by thousands of patients who received his care effectively and disinterestedly, they were the that from the youth of the wise doctor they immortalized him with the nickname of “Gonzalitos”.